smorce/DeepAgentsSpec/templates/commands/specify.md

        * `plans/services/user-service/EPIC-USER-001-onboarding/features/F-USER-001/spec.md`

-6. **Specification Quality Validation**: After writing the initial spec, validate it against quality criteria:
+6. **Specification Quality Checklist**: After writing the initial spec, generate a quality checklist file that will be used later by humans and tools (e.g. `/speckit.clarify`, `scripts/validate_spec.sh`) to validate the spec.

    * Let `FEATURE_DIR` be the directory that contains SPEC_FILE (i.e., the parent directory of `spec.md`).
      For example, if